 Set in a picturesque conservation village in the heart of East Lothian, this pretty cottage draws inspiration from its coast and country location.

-A cosy two bedroom cottage which merges past and present seamlessly
+A cosy two bedroom cottage merges past and present seamlessly

 Perfect for couples or families, this cottage has a relaxed, understated style that’s big on comfort, texture and light.
 The sitting room has a restful colour palette with reclaimed finds adding character and charm.
-Wood flooring and a feature fireplace pulls the overall scheme together as the warming heart of the home.
+Wood flooring and a cosy woodburner pulls the overall scheme together as the warming heart of the home.